 While lemon juice, and beverages containing it, may taste good, they’re very bad for your teeth.
 If you drink lemon juice, or beverages that contain it, follow the suggestions provided here to reduce damage.
 If you’re concerned that your lemon juice habit may have already damaged your teeth, contact us to schedule an appointment for a consultation.
 Our dentists will examine your teeth and tell you if your lemon juice beverage habit may have damaged them, and what they can do to help minimize the damage it’s done to your teeth.

-Nevada Dentistry & Braces offers state-of-the-art affordable orthodontics, cosmetic dentistry, general dentistry and implants, and pediatric dentistry.
+Nevada Dentistry & Braces is a complete family dentist in Las Vegas that offers state-of-the-art affordable orthodontics, cosmetic dentistry, general dentistry, dental implants, and pediatric dentistry.
 We have two convenient Las Vegas locations to serve you and your family.
 Se Habla Espanol.